 Emulsion Membrane Separation Equipment

-The main equipment of emulsion liquid membrane separation are: milk making-stirring tank, extraction-stirring tank or turntable tower, sedimentation clarification-settling tank, demulsification-demulsifier.
+The main equipment for emulsion liquid membrane separation is a milk making-stirring tank, extraction-stirring tank or turntable tower, sedimentation clarification-settling tank, and demulsification-demulsifier.

 Influencing factors of liquid membrane separation

 How to convert the substance to be separated from an inactive state to an active state instead of interfering with substances or other unwanted substances into an active state is the key to improving the selectivity of liquid membranes.
 The operating conditions adopted must be strictly limited.

 In the milking stage, the greater the stirring speed, the smaller the diameter of the emulsion, and the more stable the emulsion.
 In the water-emulsion contact stage, the stirring has an optimum value.
 If the speed is too fast, the liquid film will be easily broken; on the contrary, if the speed is too low, it is difficult to ensure the full mixing of water and milk, both of which will reduce the separation efficiency.

 In the milking stage, the longer the milking time, the better the dispersion state of the emulsion and the more stable the liquid film.
 The basic requirement for emulsions is that they can remain stable for a long time.

 The contact time between the liquid membrane and the raw material liquid has an optimum value.
 Because the time is too long, the stability of the liquid membrane will be affected and the separation effect will be affected.
 Of course, it should not be too short.
 The contact time is too short to extract the substances to be separated into the membrane phase. will affect the separation effect.

 The influence of the concentration and acidity of the feed liquid